 In particular, the white paper states that the capped number of bitcoins to be created is 21 million, and the rate at which new coins are created or mined will be halved approximately every four years.
 This is the mechanism that underlies the halving process.

-But don’t take our word for it.
-In section 6 of the Bitcoin white paper, it is described as:
+In section 6 of the Bitcoin white paper, the philosophy behind the idea is described:

 “The steady addition of a constant amount of new coins is analogous to gold miners expending resources to add gold to circulation.
 In our case, it is CPU time and electricity that is expended.”

 And section 4 of the Bitcoin white paper explains the Proof of Work (PoW) mechanism: